JBoggsy/CozmoSoar/README.md

 #### [go-to-object](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.go_to_object)
 *parameters:*
 - `object-id`: `int`
+- `distance`: `int`

-Instructs Cozmo to move itself to the object with the specified object ID.
+Instructs Cozmo to move itself to the object with the specified object ID, stopping the specified distance in front of the object.
 The object id must be one that Cozmo can currently see.
-Cozmo will stop once its center is 100mm from the object's.
+Cozmo itself is about 60mm, so it's unadvisable to approach closer than that.
+This action will only work if the specified object-id belongs to a light cube that came with Cozmo, custom objects *do not work*.

 #### [set-backpack-lights](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.set_all_backpack_lights)
 *parameters:*